Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

+\textbf{Exp 10: Evaluations against adaptive attacks with different number of clients. } We evaluate our approach with 10 and 30 clients and compare it to the other defenses, as shown in~\cref{fig:resnet20_adaptive_exp_4adv} and~\cref{fig:resnet20_adaptive_exp_30clients}.
+In both scenarios, our method achieves high test accuracy that is close to the benign case and consistently outperforms other approaches, demonstrating its strong robustness against adaptive attacks regardless of the number of clients.

+\textbf{Exp 11: Evaluations against adaptive attacks across different tasks. } We compare our approach with other defenses on the following tasks: \textit{i}) ResNet50 with CIFAR100; and \textit{ii}) RNN with the Shakespeare dataset; See \cref{fig:resnet56_adaptive_exp_4adv} and~\cref{fig:nlp_adaptive_exp_4adv}.
+The results show that our approach consistently outperforms other defenses across different tasks, achieving test accuracy close to the benign case.
+This highlights the effectiveness and generalizability of our method across different tasks.

+\textbf{Exp 12: Evaluations against adaptive attacks under a different attack frequency. } We set the adaptive attack to occur randomly in 40 out of 100 FL rounds.
+We compare our approach with other defenses on different tasks, including: \textit{i}) a CV task: ResNet20 with CIFAR10; \textit{ii}) a CV task: ResNet50 with CIFAR100; and \textit{iii}) an NLP task: RNN with the Shakespeare dataset.
+The results are demonstrated in \cref{fig:resnet20_adaptive_exp_40random_attacks_4adv},~\cref{fig:resnet56_adaptive_exp_40random_attacks_4adv}, and~\cref{fig:nlp_adaptive_exp_40random_attacks_4adv}.
+The results show that the performance of \name maintains high performance even when attacks occur randomly, indicating the effectiveness of our method in accurately identifying and removing malicious local models under varying attack frequencies.

-\textbf{Exp 8: Evaluations of ZKP verification. } We implement a prover's module which contains JavaScript code to generate witness for the ZKP, as well as to perform fixed-point quantization.
-Specifically, we only pull out parameters from the second-to-last layer of each model, \textit{i}.\textit{e}., the importance layer, as our weights to reduce complexity.
+\textbf{Exp 13: Evaluations of ZKP verification.} We implement a prover's module which contains JavaScript code to generate witness for the ZKP, as well as to perform fixed-point quantization.
+We include CNN, RNN, and ResNet-56 in our evaluations.
+Specifically, we only pull out parameters of the importance layer to represent the whole model to reduce complexity.
+For instance, the second-to-last layer of the CNN model contains only $7,936$ trainable parameters, as opposed to $1,199,882$ should we use the entire model.
 We report the results in Table~\ref{tab: zkp_anomaly_detect}.
+The results show that the proving is efficient as we utilize importance layers, instead of entire models, for computation.